CORONAVIRUS UPDATES & RESOURCES

 CU South Denver’s cleaning procedures have been increased and updated in accordance to the CDC guidelines in order to keep our onsite staff safe.

-Our building opening date has not been determined, but we are monitoring local and federal guidance as well as best practices to ensure a safe re-opening.
+Our building opening date has not been determined for the public, but we are monitoring local and federal guidance as well as best practices to ensure a safe re-opening.

 FREQUENTLY ASKED QUESTIONS